harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/spot/spot-deployment.md

     * **Encrypted** - You can create or select a secret for your Spot account Id and API token.
 7. Select **Continue**.
 8. In **Connect to the provider**, select **Connect through a Harness Delegate**, and then select **Continue**.
-   We don't recommend using the **Connect through Harness Platform** option here because you'll need a delegate later for connecting to your TAS environment.
+   We don't recommend using the **Connect through Harness Platform** option here because you'll need a delegate later for connecting to your Spot cloud.
 Typically, the **Connect through Harness Platform** option is a quick way to make connections without having to use delegates.

    Expand the sections below to learn more about installing delegates.